mckinsey/vizro/vizro-core/docs/pages/user-guides/data.md

     2. This filter implicitly controls the dynamic data source `"iris"`, which supplies the `data_frame` to the targeted `vm.Graph`.
 On page refresh, Vizro reloads this data, finds all the unique values in the `"species"` column and sets the categorical selector's `options` accordingly.
     3. Similarly, on page refresh, Vizro finds the minimum and maximum values of the `"sepal_length"` column in the reloaded data and sets new `min` and `max` values for the numerical selector accordingly.

-If you have a filter that depends on dynamic data but do not want the available values to change when the dynamic data changes then you should manually specify the `selector`'s `options` field (categorical selector) or `min` and `max` fields (numerical selector).
+Consider a filter that depends on dynamic data, where you do **not** want the available values to change when the dynamic data changes.
+You should manually specify the `selector`'s `options` field (categorical selector) or `min` and `max` fields (numerical selector).
 In the above example, this could be achieved as follows:

 ```python title="Override selector options to make a dynamic filter static"
 controls = [